Hepatitis C: Serology

-Liver enzymes are variable during the initial part of the infection and on average begin to rise at seven weeks after infection.
+Liver enzymes are variable during the initial part of the infection and on average begin to rise seven weeks after infection.
 The elevation of liver enzymes does not closely follow disease severity.

 Biopsy

 Liver biopsies are used to determine the degree of liver damage present; however, there are risks from the procedure.
 The typical changes seen are lymphocytes within the parenchyma, lymphoid follicles in portal triad, and changes to the bile ducts.
-There are a number of blood tests available that try to determine the degree of hepatic fibrosis and alleviate the need for biopsy.
+There are many blood tests available that try to determine the degree of hepatic fibrosis and alleviate the need for biopsy.

 Screening

 It is believed that only 5–50% of those infected in the United States and Canada are aware of their status.
 Routine screening for those between the ages of 18 and 79 was recommended by the United States Preventive Services Task Force in 2020.
 Previously, testing was recommended for those at high risk, including injection drug users, those who have received blood transfusions before 1992, those who have been incarcerated, those on long-term hemodialysis, and those with tattoos.
 Screening is also recommended for those with elevated liver enzymes, as this is frequently the only sign of chronic hepatitis.
 As of 2012, the U.S. Centers for Disease Control and Prevention (CDC) recommends a single screening test for those born between 1945 and 1965.
 In Canada, a one-time screening is recommended for those born between 1945 and 1975.